We Designed 100 New Covers For TIME's Women of The Year Project. Here Are the Stories Behind Them

 Warsaw-based illustrator Agata Nowicka, considered one of Poland’s best known editorial illustrators, created our portrait of Anna Walentynowicz, the Polish free trade union activist and co-founder of Solidarity, who is acknowledged for 1980.

-For a portrait of Anita Hill, who testified before Congress in 1991 about the sexual harassment she said she received from Supreme Court nominee Clarence Thomas, we turned to 20-year-old freelance artist Alexis Franklin, who’s day job is filming and editing videos at a church in Texas.
+For a portrait of Anita Hill, who testified before Congress in 1991 about the sexual harassment she said she received from Supreme Court nominee Clarence Thomas, we turned to 20-year-old freelance artist Alexis Franklin, whose day job is filming and editing videos at a church in Texas.

 The striking portrait of American novelist Toni Morrison, the 1993 cover, was created by Canadian artist Tim Okamura.
 His combined style of realism and graffiti of African American subjects has earned him worldwide attention; his work has been featured in several major films and at the National Portrait Gallery in London.